10-Andy/Broncos-Country/README.md

 ## **Introduction**

-Welcome to my project as part of my full stack developer course with Code Institue.

 Broncos Country is a website for fans of the NFL team the Denver Broncos.
 On this site you can find information about the teams history, players and  2021 season opponents.
 Primary goal of this site is for the user to sign up to my weekly Broncos Country Newsletter.